luminati-io/India-Proxies/README.md

 Sign up and receive a dollar-for-dollar match on your first deposit, up to $500!

-## Getting Started with Bright Data's United States proxies
+## Getting Started with Bright Data's India proxies
 1. **Start Free Trial**: No credit card required.
 2. **Integration**: Use our APIs or Control Panel to manage IPs and configurations.
 3. **Supported Languages**: Quick start examples provided for Python, Java, C#, Node.js, and Shell.